brandonneo00/technical_test/README.md

 # Assessment README

+### For Task 2d:
+- the `cv-valid-dev.csv` file that is obtained from my API after writing the generated transcribed text is in `data/common_voice/cv-valid-dev`

 ### For Task 2e:
 - Ensure that you have Docker installed
 - In your terminal, change directory to the asr folder (where the Dockerfile is located)